Join The Lab

 Research Assistants

 Are you interested in psychology and looking to get involved with psychology research on Georgetown’s campus by becoming a Research Assistant?
 Do you want to get involved with Dr. Kushlev’s ongoing research?
 Fill out our online application so we can learn more about you.
-We can’t wait to hear from you!
+Before applying, please contact the Lab Manager (happytech@georgetown.edu) to inquire about available positions.

 REBL Credit